Every now and then I revisit the Gray Wolf posts to update them.

 Bad times make strong people

-Dr. Jeff Spencer has told me many times that someone cannot be a “cornerman” until they are at least 60 years old - or they’ve “taken 60 trips around the sun”.
-His argument is that a person cannot truly see around corners and understand the extreme of humanity until they have experienced it themselves and, for some reason, 60 years is the number he has observed as being the minimum age before someone can truly “get it”.
+Dr. Jeff Spencer has shared with me many times that someone cannot truly become a cornerman until they are at least 60 years old—or, as he puts it, “they’ve taken 60 trips around the sun.”
+His reasoning is simple: a person cannot truly see around corners and understand the extremes of humanity until they’ve lived through those extremes themselves.
+For some reason, 60 years is the marker he’s observed for when someone can truly get it.

-A couple months ago Grandmaster Mike came out to dinner and shared why 2024 being the year of the Wood Dragon is significant.
+A couple of months ago, Grandmaster Mike came out to dinner and shared why 2024, being the year of the Wood Dragon, is significant.
 The last Wood Dragon year?
 1964.
 60 years ago.
-You can see what he says in his deep dive about the Wood yang Dragon here.
+You can find more about what he says in his deep dive about the Wood Yang Dragon here.

-A lot of young, highly motivated, incredibly driven people are surrounding themselves with people like them; young and motivated.
-They’re in total Black Wolf mode - which might be perfectly appropriate for where they are.
+A lot of young, highly motivated, incredibly driven people are surrounding themselves with people like them—young, ambitious, and highly motivated.
+They’re in total Black Wolf mode—which might be perfectly appropriate for where they are right now.

-I believe it’s wise to keep some “cornermen” around.
-Don’t discount the people around you that are over 60.
-They may not be able to turn on their iPad or use a computer like you can, but they have something far more valuable: experience.
+I believe it’s wise to keep some cornermen around.
+Don’t discount the people around you who are over 60.
+They might not be able to turn on their iPad or use a computer as easily as you can, but they have something far more valuable: experience.

-Disregarding their experience because you think it is irrelevant and “outdated” can be a fatal mistake.
+Disregarding their wisdom because you think it’s irrelevant or “outdated” can be a fatal mistake.

-And I wouldn’t discount Grandma**.
-She probably has more wisdom than you think she does.
+And don’t discount Grandma.
+She probably has more wisdom than you think.

-**Every time you think someone older than you “just doesn’t get it” - remember that it’s likely YOUR experience that is lacking - not theirs.
-You don’t have to agree, just don’t be so certain it’s their understanding that’s flawed.
-Don’t forget how often mom and dad were wrong… until you experienced life and discovered that they weren’t so wrong, after all.
+Every time you think someone older than you "just doesn’t get it," remember: it’s likely your experience that is lacking, not theirs.
+You don’t have to agree with everything they say, but don’t be so quick to assume that their understanding is flawed.
+In fact, remember how often mom and dad were wrong—until you lived through it yourself and realized they weren’t so wrong after all.